You can run and test your backend locally, and deploy the backend using Android Studio.

 - If you are running this task for the first time, you will be prompted to sign-in with your Google Account.
 Choose an account and sign in.

 In the Deploy to App Engine dialog, select your module.
-From the Deploy To: dropdown list, choose a Cloud Platform Console project (in this example,
+From the Deploy To: dropdown list, choose a Cloud console project (in this example,

 Scroll to the bottom of the dropdown list if you need to create a new project or sign in with a different account: